Watchdog journalism: In practice

 Historically, a lot of examples have proven that watchdog journalism has the power to dislodge corrupt people in power from their positions.
-One of the most famous examples is how coverage of the Watergate scandal, done by watchdog journalists Bob Woodward and Carl Bernstein, led to resignation of the U.S President Richard Nixon on August 9, 1974.
+One of the most famous examples is how coverage of the Watergate scandal, done by watchdog journalists Bob Woodward and Carl Bernstein, led to the resignation of the U.S. President Richard Nixon on August 9, 1974.

-Washington Post's coverage of Watergate scandal
+Washington Posts coverage of Watergate scandal

 The Watergate scandal was one of the biggest political scandals in the United States.
 It involved Richard Nixon, the 37th president of the United States and led him to resign.

 This scandal stemmed from the exposure of a burglary of the Democratic National Committee headquarters in the Watergate Office Building, Washington D.C. committed by 5 former FBI and CIA agents, who were paid to plant a bug to help Nixon's re-election campaign.
 After the 5 were arrested, investigative journalists Bernstein and Woodward gradually exposed more details of the plot in a series of stories in The Washington Post.
 Eventually in 1973 the U.S. House of Representatives decide to commence an impeachment process against Nixon.
 Audio tapes that Nixon had secretly made of events in the Oval Office revealed that Nixon tried to cover up details of the crime.
 As a result, the impeachment against Richard Nixon was approved by the House judiciary committee.
 He resigned from the presidency on August 9, 1974.